All About the USMLE Step 3

 If you’re from a medical school outside the U.S. and Canada, it must be listed in the World Directory of Medical Schools as meeting Educational Commission for Foreign Medical Graduates (ECFMG) eligibility requirements.
 No matter what type of medical degree students earn, everyone applies for the USMLE Step 3 through the Federation of State Medical Boards (FSMB) website.

 When should I take the USMLE Step 3?

-Before you can take Step 3, you need to have taken and passed Step 1, Step 2 CK, and Step 2 CS of the Boards during medical school.
+Before you can take Step 3, you need to have taken and passed Step 1 and Step 2 CK of the Boards during medical school.
 The USMLE program recommends applicants take Step 3 after completing (or when they are close to completing) at least one postgraduate training year in a U.S.-accredited graduate medical education program that meets state board licensing requirements.

 The busiest testing times are May through July and November through December.
 Keep in mind that scheduling is first-come, first-served.
 Try to schedule your test dates early in your eligibility period, so you’ll have some flexibility in case you have to reschedule.
 You can take the exam at any Prometric® test center in the United States or its territories.

 The USMLE Step 3 is a 2-day computerized examination with approximately 500 multiple-choice questions, as well as computer-based case simulations (CCS) which assess your ability to evaluate history and physical exam information, order diagnostic tests, select initial therapies, and manage the patient.

 The USMLE Step 3 primarily focuses on patient management (45-55% of questions).
 Other topics include history and physical; lab and diagnostic studies; diagnosis; prognosis; and pathophysiology—each consisting of about 8-12% of the exam questions.
 In addition, each question falls into one of three clinical encounter frames: initial workup; continued care; and emergency care.